OlivierLD/raspberry-coffee/java-and-python/Java-TCP-Python/README.md

 - disconnect from the server

 A TCP client would connect to the server; once connected, it can make requests, and/or get responses.
 And this until the client explicitly disconnects.
+See [here](https://realpython.com/python-sockets/#tcp-sockets), good Real-Python document.

 ### All Java (Java Server, Java Client(s))
 This is a simple client-server duo.
 They both exchange _lines_ (finished with a NL).